Received Pronunciation: Media

 In the early days of British broadcasting, speakers of English origin almost universally used RP.
 The first director-general of the BBC, Lord Reith, encouraged the use of a 'BBC accent' because it was a "style or quality of English which would not be laughed at in any part of the country".
 He distinguished the BBC accent from the 'Oxford accent', to which he was "vehemently opposed".
 In 1926 the BBC established an Advisory Committee on Spoken English with distinguished experts, including Daniel Jones, to advise on the correct pronunciation and other aspects of broadcast language.
-The Committee proved unsuccessful and was dissolved after the Second World War.
+The Committee was dissolved on the outbreak of the Second World War.

 While the BBC did advise its speakers on pronunciation, there was never a formalised official BBC pronunciation standard.
 A notable departure from the use of RP came with the Yorkshire-born newsreader Wilfred Pickles during the Second World War; his accent allowing listeners to more clearly distinguish BBC broadcasts from German propaganda, though Pickles had modified his accent to be closer to RP.
 Since the Second World War RP has played a much smaller role in broadcast speech.
-RP remains the accent most often heard in the speech of announcers and newsreaders on BBC Radio 3 and Radio 4, and in some TV channels, but non-RP accents are now more widely encountered.
+RP remains the accent most often heard in the speech of English-born announcers and newsreaders on BBC Radio 3 and Radio 4, and in some TV channels, but non-RP accents are now more widely encountered.

 Dictionaries

 Most English dictionaries published in Britain (including the Oxford English Dictionary) now give phonetically transcribed RP pronunciations for all words.
 Pronunciation dictionaries represent a special class of dictionary giving a wide range of possible pronunciations: British pronunciation dictionaries are all based on RP, though not necessarily using that name.
 Daniel Jones transcribed RP pronunciations of words and names in the English Pronouncing Dictionary.
 Cambridge University Press continues to publish this title, as of 1997 edited by Peter Roach.
-Two other pronunciation dictionaries are in common use: the Longman Pronunciation Dictionary, compiled by John C. Wells (using the name "Received Pronunciation"), and Clive Upton's Oxford Dictionary of Pronunciation for Current English, (now republished as The Routledge Dictionary of Pronunciation for Current English).
+Two other pronunciation dictionaries are in common use: the Longman Pronunciation Dictionary, compiled by John C. Wells (using the name "Received Pronunciation"), and Clive Upton's Oxford Dictionary of Pronunciation for Current English, now republished as The Routledge Dictionary of Pronunciation for Current English.